JackAdams/meteor-editable-text/README.md

 `saveOnFocusout=false` will prevent a particular widget instance from saving the text being edited on a `focusout` event (the default is to save the text, which can be changed via `EditableText.saveOnFocusout`)

-`trustHTML=true` will make a particular widget instance rendered its text as HTML (default is `false`, which can be changed via `EditableText.trustHTML`)
+`trustHtml=true` will make a particular widget instance rendered its text as HTML (default is `false`, which can be changed via `EditableText.trustHTML`)

 #### Transactions